robertdebock/ansible-role-at/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-at.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-at)

-Installs and enables at for your system.
+The purpose of this role is to install and configure at on your system.

 Example Playbook
 ----------------